-- Increased infrastructure investment

-- Increased energy security

 - Improved efficiency of operations

-- Increased green entrepreneurship

-- Increased attention to other environmental concerns

 - Development of new business industries (e.g. clean tech)

-- Additional funding options
+- Increased energy security

+- Increased infrastructure investment

 Important Notice

 The contents of this report may be used by anyone providing acknowledgment is given to CDP.
 This does not represent a license to repackage or resell any of the data reported to CDP and presented in this report.
 If you intend to repackage or resell any of the contents of this report, you need to obtain express permission from CDP before doing so.